MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

          ![Graphical user interface, application Description automatically generated](./Images/Lab05/L05_image025.png)

-    1. This specifies that if the check-in value is greater than 600 (our target value), then the organization is at risk, and the check-in will have a status of At risk.
+        This specifies that if the check-in value is greater than 600 (our target value), then the organization is at risk, and the check-in will have a status of At risk.

     1. In the **Otherwise, change status to** dropdown, select **On track**.

         ![Graphical user interface, application Description automatically generated](./Images/Lab05/L05_image026.png)

-    1. This specifies that if the condition above is not met during a check-in, then we are on track to meeting the goal, and the check-in will have a status of On track.
+        This specifies that if the condition above is not met during a check-in, then we are on track to meeting the goal, and the check-in will have a status of On track.

-    1. The Status rules should look like the image below, select **Confirm**.
+    1. The Status rules should look like the image below.
+Select **Confirm**.

         ![Graphical user interface, application Description automatically generated](./Images/Lab05/L05_image027.png)